Jaak Panksepp

-Jaak Panksepp (June 5, 1943–April 18, 2017) was an Estonian-American neuroscientist and psychobiologist who coined the term "affective neuroscience", the name for the field that studies the neural mechanisms of emotion.
+Jaak Panksepp (June 5, 1943 – April 18, 2017) was an Estonian-American neuroscientist and psychobiologist who coined the term "affective neuroscience", the name for the field that studies the neural mechanisms of emotion.
 He was the Baily Endowed Chair of Animal Well-Being Science for the Department of Veterinary and Comparative Anatomy, Pharmacology, and Physiology at Washington State University's College of Veterinary Medicine, and Emeritus Professor of the Department of Psychology at Bowling Green State University.
 He was known in the popular press for his research on laughter in non-human animals.

 Early life and education

 Panksepp was born in Tartu, Estonia on June 5, 1943.
 His family escaped the ravages of post-WWII Soviet occupation by moving to the United States when he was very young.
-He studied initially at University of Pittsburgh in 1964, and then completed a Ph.D. at the University of Massachusetts.
+He initially studied at University of Pittsburgh in 1964, and then completed a Ph.D. at the University of Massachusetts.

 Research

 Panksepp resisted establishment forces in animal research, the most notably B. F. Skinner’s school of behaviorism which held that human emotions are irrelevant and animal emotions suspect.
 He was ridiculed for wanting to study the neuroscience of affect, and he struggled to find research funding.
 Panksepp conducted many experiments; in one with rats, he found that the rats showed signs of fear when cat hair was placed close to them, even though they had never been anywhere near a cat.
 Panksepp theorized from this experiment that it is possible laboratory research could routinely be skewed due to researchers with pet cats.
 He attempted to replicate the experiment using dog hair, but the rats displayed no signs of fear.